 Q: Can Space Squad cater for allergies and medical needs:

 A: Absolutely!
-The YMCA caters for school groups all year round and has a comprehensive food allergy management system in place.
+The Y caters for school groups all year round and has a comprehensive food allergy management system in place.
 When you apply, you will have the opportunity to give any details regarding allergies, dietary and medical requirements.
 We also have First Aid trained staff on site.

 Q: Who is responsible for the Cadets?